 - Fresh cheese

-The seated spinal twist is an amazing posture for Vata.
+The seated spinal twist is an amazing posture for Vata Dosha.
 It massages the spine and calms the nervous system, while helping to release wind from the colon.
-Because the air-type can have issues with digestion and gas accumulating in the colon, wind-relieveing pose is also a boon!
+Because the air-type can have issues with digestion and gas, the wind-relieveing pose is also a boon!

-Laying abdominal breathing is one of the single most calming techniques.
+Laying abdominal breathing is one of the single most calming techniques for pacifying Vata Dosha.
 Just lay down on the back and allow the belly to rise and fall with the inhalation and exhalation.
 In hectic times, this can be practiced for five minutes at a time throughout the day.

 Bhramari, the bumble bee breath, creates a vibratory hum on the exhale that is known to help release stress.
 Creating the bee sound helps lengthen the exhalation, so this is both a breathing and sounding technique for double the calming effect.
 Bhramari can also be done in postures – try it in Child’s pose or in relaxation on the belly after Cobra.

 Alternate nostril breathing works to balance the right and left energy flows of the body and taps right into these ‘subtle nerves’.
-Working right in the area of Vata, in the upper chakras, anuloma viloma is an ideal balancing and integrating breath to help Vatas feel calm yet uplifted.
+Working right in the area of Vata Dosha, in the upper chakras, anuloma viloma is an ideal balancing and integrating breath to help Vatas feel calm yet uplifted.

-Along with mala beads to keep Vata embodied during and not spacing out, try keeping the eyes softly open and gazing on an object that symbolizes loving support.
+Along with mala beads to keep Vata embodied and not spacing out during meditation, try keeping the eyes softly open and gazing on an object that symbolizes loving support.
 Though the full moon has a cooling quality, gazing at the full moon is said to increase the generative force called Ojas.
-During the warmer months, can you tap into the loving, deeply nourishing energy of the full moon?
+During the warmer months, tap into the loving, deeply nourishing energy of the full moon.

 Another really helpful technique for Vata’s regular routine that can be combined with meditation is aromatic oil massage.
 Sesame oil is the most unctuous oil for nourishing the tissues and the nerves.
 If you add a few drops of sweet essential oils like ylang ylang or rose to your warm sesame oil, massaging the body from scalp to toes can be a real gift of loving attention you give to yourself.
 You’ll feel more at home in your own body and ready for meditation.
 Or perhaps the focussed self massage is the meditation itself!